jzleetcode/jzleetcode.github.io/src/content/blog/job-how-should-we-interview-candidates.md

 1. Have you delivered under a very tight timeline?
 You could ask follow-up questions to find out whether the candidate will blindly follow the manager's order or follow his/her own belief.
 2. Have you had conflict with your coworker and what was the result?
 You could ask follow-up question to find out whether the candidate believes in thriving by positively helping each other to achieve a win-win on both sides or competing/attacking to prioritize self-survival or self-interest.
-3. What are some of your beliefs either come from religion or your own value system.
+3. What are some of your beliefs either come from religion or your own value system?
 You can ask follow-up questions for examples how the candidate live by these beliefs.
 For example, the Boy Scouts of America (Scouting USA)'s scout law includes trustworthy, loyal, helpful, and friendly.
 A scout can often talk about what happened during a hiking or camping event that demonstrates these scout laws.

 ## Summary